asos-richardm/linux-workshop/README.md

 # Linux Brown Bag

 ### Essential information
+#### I keep getting this weird error message "blk_update_request: I/O error, dev fd0, sector 0"
+Sorry this is my fault I didn't see this error until just before the workshop.
+Your choices are to either ignore it or entering the follow commands:

+sudo rmmod floppy
+echo "blacklist floppy" | sudo tee /etc/modprobe.d/blacklist-floppy.conf sudo dpkg-reconfigure initramfs-tool

+Worth pointing out that this is a problem with Hyper-V setting up a floppy drive that doesn't exist rather than anything you'd experience on a real Linux system.

 #### How do I navigate the directories?
 `ls`: Equivalent to dir in DOS, lists the contents of a directory `cd`: Equivalent to cd in DOS (except that cd.. becomes cd ..), use to change directories